Huqicheng/zheap/src/backend/access/zheap/README.md

 (c) there might be nothing visible at all.
 To check the visibility of a tuple, we fetch the transaction slot number stored in the tuple header, and then get the transaction id and undo record pointer from transaction slot.
-Next, we check the current tuple’s visibility based on transaction id fetched from transaction slot and the last operation performed on the tuple.
+Next, we check the current tupleâ€™s visibility based on transaction id fetched from transaction slot and the last operation performed on the tuple.
 For example, if the last operation on tuple is a delete and the xid is visible to our snapshot, then we return NULL indicating no visible tuple.
 But if the xid